Quality Manual

 • Independent written assessments from the Internal Assessor and supervisory team* on the PGR’s performance to date.
 The Internal Assessor’s report should include information on PGR performance, progress, attendance and engagement throughout the period of study.
 Any problems encountered or required support identified by the PGR in discussion or in their written report should be noted in the Internal Assessor’s report, where appropriate.
 The report from the supervisory team should include any concerns with PGR progress to date, successes or problems encountered or necessary mitigations required to maintain progress.

-• Formative feedback on how improvements might be made on both written report and the meeting from the Internal Assessor.
+• Formative feedback on how improvements might be made on both the written report and the meeting from the Internal Assessor.
 This can be verbal feedback at the end of the meeting.

 • Confirmation that the required minimum number of supervision sessions has taken place, that the records of supervision meetings are available, and that these record the progress made to date and highlight any problems encountered.